 Once ignited you can’t stop their enthusiasm, creativity is the key, you just blow it gently, to keep it burning.
 Letting pairs or groups of students work together and teach one another.

-We, teachers, can make a difference.
+We can, make a difference.
 It may be only one classroom at a time but as Mother Teresa said, ‘The entire ocean is made up of drops.
 We need to be sure we look after our own drop’.